U.S. women’s national team stands for national anthem before beating Brazil in SheBelieves Cup

 “These matches were difficult and a great character-builder for us,” said Coach Vlatko Andonovski, whose team will play its finale Wednesday against Argentina.
 “We want to play the best competition possible.
 We want to play against different types of opponents — ones that will present different challenges.
 Hopefully we can get better from it.”

-Andonovski made four lineup changes, inserting Rose Lavelle for Catarina Macario in midfield, Alex Morgan for Carli Lloyd at striker, Press for Rapinoe at left wing, and Emily Sonnett for Margaret Purce at right back.
+Andonovski made four lineup changes, inserting Rose Lavelle for Catarina Macario in midfield, Alex Morgan for Carli Lloyd at striker, Press for Rapinoe at left wing and Emily Sonnett for Margaret Purce at right back.

 Morgan, who gave birth last May, made her first start since the 2019 World Cup final in France.